nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Finding tasks: **`find`**

-Finds tasks whose tags/name contain any of the given keywords.
+Find tasks whose tags/name contain any of the given keywords.
 Format: **`find`**` KEYWORD [MORE KEYWORDS]`

 The search is case insensitive and the order of the keywords does not matter.
 Only the title and tags are searched, and tasks matching at least one keyword will be returned.